paulconnor/ah-custom-ui/README.md

 ## 1. Create AuthHub application and policy for the custom-ui application

 - AuthHub application: clientCredentials grant and similar Authorization rights as the demoClient.
+*** Be sure to edit the application and the authorization policy in Authhub
 - AuthHub policy: include SMSOTP for second factor only

 ## 2. Add the Helm Chart and deploy